XGForce/rrr3d-hardcore-ai/README.md

 # rrr3d-hardcore-ai
 Alpha version of modification for Motor Rock (Rock n'Roll Racing 3D), which adds new harder AI into the game.

+To install this modification, download it and copy files into the folder with game (v1.2.0).